-- A non-refundable reservation service fee of \$10.00 for individual campsites, yurts, and facilities; and \$25.00 for group camps and facilities will be assessed for each reservation. - Rayment in full is required to confirm all reservations (additional vehicle fees are collected at the park). - Rayment by credit or debit card is encouraged.
-Payment in full will be immediately processed, allowing reservations to be confirmed at the time they are made. - Rayments by check or money order must arrive within 14 days of the date your reservation was processed.
-Reservations will be unconfirmed until payment has been received.
-Reservations for which payment is not received within 14 days will be cancelled. - Rayment by check or money order is not an option for reservations made fewer than 21 days prior to arrival.
+A non-refundable reservation service fee of \$10.00 for individual campsites, yurts, and facilities; and \$25.00 for group camps and facilities will be assessed for each reservation.
+Payment in full is required to confirm all reservations (additional vehicle fees are collected at the park).